Biotic homogenization: Ecology and Evolution

 Community composition, rather than richness, plays the more crucial role in maintaining the ecosystem.
 Due to the fact that the study of biotic homogenization is still relatively new, the implications of homogenization on the environment are still not entirely clear and it is possible that its impacts may not be all negative.
 Further research is required to determine the extent of its impact on the ecosystem.
 However, as ecosystems become increasingly similar and simplified, there is concern that the resilience of the assemblages against stressful events will be limited.
 Indeed, the more limited an assemblage becomes on functional, taxonomic, and genetic levels, the more constrained that assemblage is in its ability to evolve.
-Natural selection acts on diversity between individuals and species, and if that diversity does not exist, communities are severely limited when it comes to future evolutionary paths.
+Natural selection acts on diversity between individuals and species, and if that diversity does not exist, communities are severely limited in their future evolutionary paths.

 Conservation

 Limiting biotic homogenization ultimately relies on limiting its sources: species invasion and extinction.
-Because these are largely rooted in human activity, if conservation is to be successful, it is necessary to reduce the degree to which people cause invasions and extinctions.
+Because these are largely driven by human activity, if conservation is to be successful, it is necessary to reduce the degree to which people cause invasions and extinctions.
 Since biotic homogenization is still a relatively new area of study, increased education about both its mechanism and impact could potentially be effective as well.
 If we are to improve our understanding of the field, it is necessary to increase the scale of our knowledge of its spatial, temporal, geographic, and taxonomic components.
 There is a disproportionate number of studies in taxonomic homogenization, with relatively few in functional homogenization, which could have greater ecological implications.
 Increased study into functional homogenization could give insight into conservation needs.
 These gaps in the literature may, however, soon be filled.
 The study of homogenization is increasingly gaining attention in ecological circles, with the number of studies quantifying its effects increasing exponentially between the years of 2000 and 2015.